 BIS 336 History of Mass Incarceration

 BIS 340 Approaches to Cultural Research

 BCULST 570 Prisons, Politics and Activism

-I am an interdisciplinary historian focusing on critical race theory, twentieth century U.S. social movements, and critical prison studies.
-My research pursues a human accounting of how freedom and violence have shaped the United States in the twentieth century and continue to influence the world.
-Much of my work concerns the carceral state, including the diverse ways in which imprisonment has shaped social movements, racial identity, and American politics since World War II.
+I am an interdisciplinary historian of activism, Black Power, and the carceral state in twentieth century U.S. history.
+My research pursues a human accounting of how freedom and violence have shaped the United States.
+Much of my work is located in critical prison studies, including the diverse ways in which imprisonment has shaped social movements, racism, and American politics since World War II.

-Captive Nation: Black Prison Organizing in the Civil Rights Era.
-North Carolina Press (Justice, Power, and Politics series), 2014.
+- Captive Nation: Black Prison Organizing in the Civil Rights Era.
+(University of North Carolina Press, 2014).

-“Carceral Journeys: Blackness, Migration, and Slavery in 1970s California Prison Radicalism,” in Moon-Ho Jung, ed., Race, Radicalism and Repression on the Pacific Coast and Beyond.
-Seattle: University of Washington Press, 2014.
+- “Carceral Journeys: Blackness, Migration, and Slavery in 1970s California Prison Radicalism,” in Moon-Ho Jung, ed., Race, Radicalism and Repression on the Pacific Coast and Beyond.
+(University of Washington Press, 2014).

 - “Constructing Crime, Framing Disaster: Routines of Criminalization and Crisis in Hurricane Katrina,” Punishment and Society 11: 4 (2009).